 When importing the default or contextual theme, the Import Theme management panel will show a list of applicable changes from the file being imported.
 Note that if there are no changes from the current effective configuration of the theme, no options will be presented to be imported.
 One or more options can be selected and imported for previewing within the current theme being viewed.
 The imported changes are always staged for your preview -- the changes are not published for other users until you publish them enabling you to make adjustments to imported theme components before publishing.

-Factory default themes are imported/exported through the administration UI:
+Full themes are imported/exported through the administration UI:

 For a guide to best practices when customizing the Telligent Community user experience, see What best practices should be followed when customizing the user interface?